 A personal loan usually comes with an origination fee, ranging from 1 to 5% of the loan amount.
 Some lenders ask for the origination fee upfront while most deduct the fee after approval.
 For instance, $10,000 borrowed with a 3% origination fee will only net $9,700 for the borrower, yet the repayment is still based on $10,000.

 Quick Tip 5: Some lenders may ask borrowers to purchase personal loan insurance policies that cover events like deaths or job losses.
-Such insurance is not required by law and is very expensive and unnecessary.
-It is best to avoid these.
+Such insurance is not required by law.

 How to Use Personal Loans